-15. Assessment of future progress towards 2020
+6. Assessment of future progress towards 2020

 The assessment of the future progress towards the 2020 was based on a model-based quantitative assessment of future renewable energy deployment in absolute (i.e. GWh produced) and relative terms (i.e. renewable energy shares on gross demands), reflecting assumptions also on future energy demand, comprising trend expectations for 2020.
 The scenario calculation is performed by applying the Green-X model, a well-established simulation tool for policy instruments in the European renewable energy market indicating consequences of policy choices on deployment and cost of renewable energy technologies in a comprehensive manner.
-Although Green-X is capable of providing details for a broad set of renewable energy technologies used for power generation or in heating and cooling, for the transport sector Green-X is only capable to model biofuel deployment but not electro-mobility.
-For the assessment of overall renewable energy target achievement at Contracting Party level this does not represent any constraint since renewable energy target achievement is measured by summing up renewable energy use in the electricity sector, in heating and cooling and biofuels in transport, and the sum is subsequently divided by gross final energy demand.
-For the transport-specific sector renewable energy target, where a binding renewable energy share of 10% shall be achieved by 2020, only the contribution of biofuels can be assessed.
+Although Green-X is capable of providing details for a broad set of renewable energy technologies used for power generation or in heating and cooling, for the transport sector Green-X is only capable to model biofuel deployment at Contracting Party level this does not represent any constraint since renewable energy target achievement at achievement is measured by summing up renewable energy use in the electricity sector, in heating and cooling and biofuels in transport, and the sum is subsequently divided by gross final energy demand.
+For the transport-specific sector renewable energy target, where a minimum renewable energy share of 10% shall be achieved by 2020, only the contribution of biofuels can be assessed.